 ScapegoatingOpens in new window serves as an opportunity to explain failure or misdeeds, while absolving one’s self from blame or guilt.
 It is a process that manifests itself by the transference of feelings of aggression, hostility, frustration, etc., onto another party—an individual or group who is undeservedly blamed.

-To give a graphic description of the scapegoat theory, I render here, in verbatim, the thoughts of two psychologists:
+To give a graphic description of the scapegoat theory, it is rendered here, in verbatim, the thoughts of two psychologists:

 - If a person who is poor doesn’t get a job that s/he applies for can blame an unfair system or the people who did get the job that s/he wanted, the person may be using the others as a scapegoat and may end up hating them as a result.
 However, if the system really is unfair and keeps the person from succeeding financially, or the other people got the job because of nepotismOpens in new window or illegitimate preferential treatment, then blaming those factors would not be scapegoating.
 Essentially, scapegoating generally employs a stand-in for one’s own failures so that one doesn’t have to face one’s own weaknesses (Roy F. Baumeister & Kathleen D. Vohs, Encyclopedia of Social Psychology, Volume 1